carlos-lco/magellan-tools/docs/exposure_time_estimator.md

 # MIKE Exposure Time Estimator

 Description
-- Estimates a first-guess exposure time to achieve a requested S/N for MIKE given airmass, seeing, slit-width and binning.
+- This tool estimates an exposure time to achieve a requested S/N around 5500 AA (V band) with MIKE at given airmass, seeing, slit-width and binning.
+This is just a zero order approximation, to have a rough idea of the exposure time needed for a given target, and to be fine tuned during observations.

 Usage: